Luis-Licea/luisliceatorres.com/content/posts/2024-12-07-houston-and-webster-area-dance-classes.md

 | 5:00PM |                                 | Nightclub (only on 4th week of the month)                                                                         |
 | 7:00PM |                                 | Salsa, Bachata, Waltz, Rumba, Foxtrot, Chacha, West Coast Swing, East Coast Swing (only on 4th week of the month) |

+## [The Chute] | \$10/day

+No classes are given here, but it is a decent place for line dancing and social dancing two-step, cumbia, norteño, and occasionally bachata.

+The best days to go, from best to worst, based on how full the place will be,
+are:

+- Thursdays (about 80 people)
+- Wednesdays (about 20 people)
+- Sundays (about 5 people)

 ## [Bay Area Whip Dance Club] | \$100/year

 The yearly membership is $100.
 That is very cheap!
 The classes take place inside